Earl of Hardwicke: Other family members

 Numerous other members of the Yorke family have also gained distinction.
 The Honourable Charles Yorke, second son of the first Earl, was also Lord Chancellor of Great Britain.
 He was the father of 1) the third Earl, 2) Charles Philip Yorke, Home Secretary between 1803 and 1804, and 3) Sir Joseph Sydney Yorke, an Admiral in the Royal Navy, who was the father of the Honourable Eliot Yorke, Member of Parliament for Cambridgeshire.
 The Honourable Joseph Yorke, third son of the first Earl, was a soldier, politician and diplomat and was created Baron Dover in 1788.
 The Honourable John Yorke, fourth son of the first Earl, sat as Member of Parliament for Reigate and Higham Ferrers.
 The Right Reverend the Honourable James Yorke, fifth son of the first Earl, was Bishop of Ely.
-He was the father of 1) Joseph Yorke, who was the father of Joseph Yorke, Member of Parliament for Reigate, who was the father of John Yorke, a Conservative politician, who was the grandfather of the author Henry Green; and 2) Reverend Philip Yorke, who was the father of Colonel Philip James Yorke (1799-1874), a Fellow of the Royal Society, and Reginald Yorke (1803-1870), a Rear-Admiral in the Royal Navy.
+He was the father of 1) Joseph Yorke, who was the father of Joseph Yorke, Member of Parliament for Reigate, who was the father of John Yorke, a Conservative politician, who was the grandfather of the author Henry Green; and 2) Reverend Philip Yorke, who was the father of Colonel Philip James Yorke (1799–1874), a Fellow of the Royal Society, and Reginald Yorke (1803–1870), a Rear-Admiral in the Royal Navy.

 Lady Jemima Yorke, wife of the second Earl, succeeded her maternal grandfather as Marchioness Grey in 1740.
 Lady Amabel Yorke, elder daughter of the second Earl, was created Countess de Grey in 1816 (see Marquess of Ripon).
-Lady Mary Yorke, younger daughter of the second Earl, was the mother of Prime Minister F. J. Robinson, 1st Earl of Ripon.
+Lady Mary Yorke, the younger daughter of the second Earl, was the mother of Prime Minister F. J. Robinson, 1st Earl of Ripon.
 Philip Yorke, Viscount Royston, eldest son of the third Earl, was Member of Parliament for Reigate.
-The Honourable Elliot Yorke, fourth son of the fourth Earl, was Member of Parliament for Cambridgeshire.
+The Honourable Elliot Yorke, fourth son of the fourth Earl, was a Member of Parliament for Cambridgeshire.
 Sir William Yorke, 1st Baronet, cousin of the first Earl, was a judge in Ireland.